Graph Homomorphisms and Universal Algebra: Bounded Width

 \subsection{Reducing Variable Domains}

-In this section we will assume that $\bB$ is a finite structure which does not pp-construct $({\mathbb Z}_p;+,1)$ for every prime $p$, and such that $\Pol(\bB) = \Clo(\fB)$ for some idempotent algebra with at least two elements.
-Recall from Corollary~\ref{cor:zhuk-bw} that in this case $\fB$ and all its subuniverses with at least two elements have a proper binary or centrally absorbing subalgebra or a subdirectly complete quotient.
-Each of these cases is useful to reduce the variable domains (see Remark~\ref{rem:pp-exp}) in instances $\bA$ of $\Csp(\bB)$ which satisfy various forms of consistency, while preserving some form of consistency.
+Recall that if $\bB$ is a structure which pp-constructs $({\mathbb Z}_p;+,1)$, then $\Csp(\bB)$ has unbounded width by Corollary~\ref{cor:unbounded}.
+Throughout this section, we will therefore assume that $\bB$ is a finite structure which does not pp-construct $({\mathbb Z}_p;+,1)$ for every prime $p$.
+We also assume that $\Pol(\bB) = \Clo(\fB)$ for some idempotent algebra with at least two elements.
+Using Corollary~\ref{cor:zhuk}, the assumption that $\bB$ \emph{cannot} pp-construct $({\mathbb Z}_p;+,1)$ can then be transformed into a useful property about the existence of certain proper subalgebras.

+\begin{proposition} Let $\bB$ be a finite structure which for every prime $p$ does \emph{not} pp-construct $({\mathbb Z}_p;+,1)$, and suppose that $\Pol(\bB) = \Clo(\fB)$ for some idempotent algebra $\fB$ with at least two elements.
+Then $\fB$ has a proper subalgebra which is \begin{enumerate} \item binary absorbing, \item a centrally absorbing subuniverse, or \item the equivalence class of a congruence $K$ of $\fB$ such that $\fB/_K$ is subdirectly complete and has no proper binary or centrally absorbing subuniverses. \end{enumerate} \end{proposition} \begin{proof} Corollary~\ref{cor:zhuk} asserts that $\fB$ has a proper binary or centrally absorbing subuniverse or a subdirectly complete or affine quotient with at least two elements.
+In the first case, there is nothing to be shown.
+If $\fB$ has an affine quotient with at least two elements, then $\bB$ pp-constructs $({\mathbb Z}_p;+,1)$ by Corollary~\ref{cor:abelian-pp}.

+Now suppose that $\fB$ has a subdirectly complete quotient $\fB/K$ with at least two elements.
+If $\fB/K$ has a proper binary or centrally absorbing subuniverse $\fC$, then $\bigcup C$ is a proper binary or centrally absorbing subuniverse of $\fB$ (see Lemma~\ref{lem:abs-hom} for the binary absorbing case and Lemma~\ref{lem:central-abs-trans} for the centrally absorbing case), and we are in one of the previous cases.
+Otherwise, since $\fB$ is idempotent, any equivalence class of $K$ is a subalgebra of $\fB$.
+The subalgebra is proper, because $\fB/K$ has at least two elements, and also satisfies the other requirements of the statement in item three. \end{proof}

+Each of the cases in Proposition~\ref{prop:zhuk-bw} is useful to reduce the variable domains (see Remark~\ref{rem:pp-exp}) in instances $\bA$ of $\Csp(\bB)$ which satisfy various forms of consistency, while preserving some form of consistency.
 The details of this reduction process are subtle.
-The proof is inspired by ideas from~\cite{Strong-Zhuk}.
+In its core, the proof is from~\cite{Strong-Subalgebras-Published}.

-The simplest case is the one where a variable domain has a proper \emph{binary} absorbing subalgebra.
+The simplest case is the one where we always end up in case one, i.e., every variable domain has a proper \emph{binary} absorbing subalgebra; in this case, we will see that arc-consistency solves the CSP (and hence $\bB$ has totally symmetric polymorphisms of all arities; Exercise~\ref{exe:binabs-tsn}).

+In this section we focus on the situation where in Proposition~\ref{prop:zhuk-bw} we always end up in case one or in case two, i.e., if every variable domain has a proper binary or centrally absorbing subalgebra.
+We will show that then $\SAC_\bB$ solves $\Csp(\bB)$.
+The general situation (which also has to deal with the third case in Proposition~\ref{prop:zhuk-bw}) is considerably more difficult, and will be presented in the next section.